MonST3R: A Simple Approach for Estimating Geometry in the Presence of Motion: Related Work

 \textbf{Monocular and video depth estimation.} Recent deep learning works~\citep{ranftl2020towards,ranftl2021vision,saxena2024surprising,ke2024repurposing} target zero-shot performance and with large-scale training combined with synthetic datasets~\citep{yang2024depth,yang2024depthv2} show strong generalization to diverse domains.
 However, for video, these approaches suffer from flickering (temporal inconsistency between nearby estimates) due to their process of only a single frame and invariant training objectives.

 Early approaches to video depth estimation~\citep{luo2020consistent,zhang2021consistent} improve temporal consistency by fine-tuning depth models, and sometimes motion models, at test time for each input video.
+Self-supervised methods~\citep{watson2021temporal,sun2023sc} are also explored to enhance temporal coherence without explicit annotations.
 Two recent approaches attempt to improve video depth estimation using generative priors.
 However, Chronodepth~\citep{shao2024learning} still suffers from flickering due to its window-based inference, and DepthCrafter~\citep{hu2024depthcrafter} produces scale-/shift-invariant depth, which is unsuitable for many 3D applications~\citep{yin2021learning}.

 \textbf{4D reconstruction.} Concurrently approaches~\citep{lei2024mosca, dreamscene4d, wang2024gflow, liu2024modgs} introduce 4D reconstruction methods of dynamic scenes.
 Given a monocular video and pre-computed estimates (\eg, 2D motion trajectory, depth, camera intrinsics and pose, \etc), the approaches reconstruct the input video in 4D space via test-time optimization of 3D Gaussians~\citep{kerbl20233d} with deformation fields, facilitating novel view synthesis in both space and time.
 Our method is orthogonal to the methods and estimate geometry from videos in a feed-forward manner.
 Our estimates could be used as initialization or intermediate signals for these methods.